Sponsored By

 • Epic's game store had 'significant' increases in 2024 across key areas like PC players, spending, and engagement.

-The publisher's Year In Review shows its storefront's PC base increased by 25 million players year-over-year.
-Cross-platform accounts—which includes those made on partner platforms and the EGS' mobile app for Android and the European iOS—totaled 898 million, up 94 million from 2023.
+Cross-platform accounts—which includes those created on partner platforms and the EGS' mobile app for Android and iOS (in Europe)—totalled 898 million by the end of 2024, up by 94 million on 2023.

 egs_2024_yir.png

-Beyond its revenue and player metrics, Epic touted its Launch Everywhere program, which reduces royalty rates from 5 percent to 3.5 percent for games that launch on EGS alongside other storefronts.
+Looking beyond revenue and player metrics, Epic continued to tout its Launch Everywhere with Epic program, which reduces royalty rates from 5 percent to 3.5 percent for games that launch on EGS alongside other storefronts.

 Epic's Year in Review also highlighted its most-played PC games throughout the year.
-Most of the titles shown released several years ago, and several have appeared in prior yearly breakdowns.
+Most of the titles shown released several years ago and many have appeared in prior yearly breakdowns.

 The Mythic (first place) tier includes Genshin Impact, Grand Theft Auto V, and Epic's own Fortnite and Rocket League.
 Legendary (second place) has Alan Wake II, EA Sports FC 24, and Destiny 2: The Final Shape.